BGSharathChandra/Data-Calculator-from-Marks-of-a-Student/README.md

 1.Replacing the Word "Output" with "Marks and Percentage" so it looks Good when Read.
 2.Replcing the word "Student" with the Name of the Student.

-To Download the Version-4(Recomended as the Code Size as more Features Code Click on this link https://github.com/BGSharathChandra/Percentage-Calculator-from-Marks-of-a-Student/releases/download/v4.0/main.py or Manually go to the Releases Section and Download
+To Download the Version-4(Recomended as the Code as more Features) Click on this link https://github.com/BGSharathChandra/Percentage-Calculator-from-Marks-of-a-Student/releases/download/v4.0/main.py or Manually go to the Releases Section and Download